All Seasons

 • BBC Two

 Following the death of his father, Henry V, the young Henry VI is proclaimed king under the protectorship of his uncles, the Dukes of Gloucester and Exeter.
-There is conflict between Gloucester and his long-term rival, the Bishop of Winchester, and their respective supporters.
+There is conflict between Gloucester and his long-term rival, the Bishop of Winchester.
 Richard Plantagenet, having established a claim to the throne through the Mortimer line of his family, declares his animosity towards the Duke of Somerset.
-Each adopts a rose as an emblem for his faction: white for York, red for Lancaster.
-Charles the Dauphin, fortified by his alliance with the mysterious maid Joan la Pucelle (Joan of Arc), dominates the battles in France.
-The Duke of Bedford, Henry's uncle, is killed.
-The English captain Talbot is also killed.
-His death occurs as a direct result of the enmity between York and Somerset, both of whom failed to reinforce the English troops.
-Fortunes turn and Joan is captured and burned.
-An uneasy peace is concluded between England and France.
-In light of this, Gloucester engineers a politically astute marriage between Henry and the Earl of Armagnac's daughter.
-Meanwhile, in France, Suffolk is enchanted by Margaret, the daughter of the Duke of Anjou.
-Suffolk woos Margaret to be Henry's queen and in order to gain her father's consent cedes the newly conquered French territories of Anjou and Maine.
-Suffolk returns to England and persuades Henry, against opposition from the court, to marry Margaret and make her Queen of England.
+Charles the Dauphin, fortified by his alliance with Joan la Pucelle (Joan of Arc), dominates the battles in France.
+An uneasy peace is concluded between England and France, and Gloucester engineers a politically astute marriage between Henry and the Earl of Armagnac's daughter.
+Meanwhile, in France, Suffolk woos Margaret, daughter of the Duke of Anjou, to be Henry's queen and in order to gain her father's consent cedes the newly conquered French territories of Anjou and Maine.
+Suffolk persuades Henry, against opposition from the court, to marry Margaret and make her Queen of England.

 • January 9, 1983